 It’s very easy to romanticize spirituality.
-It happens over and over again to many, many people.
-This is true especially for the novice.
 Spirituality promises peace, relief, happiness, healing, strength, and it delivers on these and more.
-What the new (as well as experienced) practitioner often doesn’t realize is that none of the benefits of spirituality are promised as a pouring in from the outside.
-Similarly no benefits are available without personal responsibility.
+What we don’t realize is that none of the benefits of spirituality are promised as a pouring in from the outside.
+No benefits are available without personal responsibility.

 Spirituality is an inner orientation and it uncovers the peace, healing and happiness that are already there.